bids-standard/bids-specification/src/02-common-principles.md

     is a reserved value that always points to the root of the current dataset.

-If *all* BIDS URIs in a dataset *only* use `local` as a `<dataset-name>`, the `DatasetLinks` metadata MAY not be specified;
+If *all* BIDS URIs in a dataset *only* use `local` as a `<dataset-name>`, the `DatasetLinks` metadata MAY not be specified.
-and if it is specified, it MUST be empty, because `local` MUST NOT be an entry.

 ### Refer to a remote dataset